soenkegissel/ShowAndHideAdBanner/README.md

 **Things to note**
 * Deployment target is iOS 9.3
+* Programming is just a little hobby.
+This code can be written shorter, safer and more robust.
+Feel free to request a pull if you improved it.

 **Demo**
 * Hides the banner dynamically on rotaton, loads a new banner for the current orientation.